GraviDAO/OLD-lunar-assistant-bot/README.md

 - quantity (optional, 1 by default) : The quantity of matching nfts that a user must hold in order to meet the rule.
 - token-ids (optional, all by default) : A list of token ids that the rule is restricted to.

-#### view-rules
+##### view-rules

 View the rules currently configured for the server.

-#### remove-rule
+##### remove-rule

 Remove a rule based on its index in the output of `/view-rules`.
 Takes the following arguments:
 - rule-number (required) : The index of the rule to remove.

-#### add-role-link
+#### dependencies command group

+Command group for configuring role dependencies.
+Useful for making manually granted roles depend on wallet based roles (i.e., you can only be a galactic chairman if you hold at least 2 punks).

+##### add-role-dependency

-Link two roles together.
-Whenever the required role is removed from a user with the dependent role, an alert will be sent in lunar-alerts channel.
+Add a relationship by which one role depends on another.
+Whenever the required role is removed from a user with the dependent role, the dependent role will be removed as well.
 Takes the following arguments:
 - required-role (required) : The role that is required in order to have the dependent role.
 - dependent-role (required) : The role that depends on the required role.
-#### view-role-links
+##### view-role-dependencies

-View the rule links currently configured for the server.
+View the rule dependencies currently configured for the server.

-#### remove-role-link
+##### remove-role-dependencies

-Remove a role link based on its index in the output of `/view-role-links`.
+Remove a role dependency based on its index in the output of `/view-role-links`.
 Takes the following arguments:
 - rule-number (required) : The index of the role link to remove.

+#### alerts command group

+##### add-role-alert

+Add an alert that triggers whenever a given role is added or removed from a user.
+Takes the following arguments:
+- role (required) : The role to send an alert about whenever it is added or removed.

+##### view-role-alerts

+View the role alerts currently configured for the server.

+##### remove-role-alert

+Remove a role alert.
+Takes the following arguments:
+- role (required) : The role for which to remove an alert.

 ### lunar-link